VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/merchandise-management/items.md

 To delete a bundle, click on it in the category and use "Remove" button.
 In case you need to delete multiple bundles, use Ctrl key to select them.

 If a bundle is included in incomplete orders, it cannot be deleted.
-The bundle can be deleted after the ordersвЂ™ statuses have been changed to Complete.
+The bundle can be deleted after the orders statuses have been changed to Complete.

 ## Creating, Editing, Deleting a Dynamic Kit

-AВ dynamic kitВ is a type of catalog item which can be dynamically configured by the customer.
+A dynamic kit is a type of catalog item which can be dynamically configured by the customer.
 This configuration (or grouping) of products is based on the customer's needs and is sold as a single unit.
 The components of a dynamic kit are controlled through a set of predefined conditions and user interaction, and supplied at order entry time.
 Adding a dynamic kit to an order is similar to adding a package.
 Like a package, the individual components of a dynamic kit cannot be modified and the entire configuration must be fulfilled as a whole.
 It is allowed to change the dynamic kit components by reconfiguring it using the system.

 To create a Dynamic Kit use "Add" option, select Dynamic Kit as a product to be created and fill out the form.